nfiniteAI/display-controller/docs/migrate-from-froogaloop.md

 ```

 Notice that all methods return a promise, so it’s a good idea to make sure that
-there is a `catch()` after every method calls so you can react to any errors
+there is a `catch()` after every method call so you can react to any errors
 that may happen.